-british columbia news CANADIAN PRESS - Camille Baynes Thursday, Sep 21, 2006 Vancouver Aquarium shouldn't expand before referendum: group VANCOUVER (CP) - A move by Canada's largest aquarium to expand its facility is stirring up controversy among animal-rights groups and those who don't want any land at world-renowned Stanley Park to be involved.
+VANCOUVER -- A move by Canada's largest aquarium to expand is stirring up controversy among animal-rights groups and those who don't want any land at world-renowned Stanley Park to be involved.

-John Nightingale, executive director of the Vancouver Aquarium, said Thursday a public consultation will be held between Sept.
+John Nightingale, executive director of the Vancouver Aquarium, said yesterday a public consultation will be held between Sept.
 25 and Oct.
 30 to seek community input on the \$80-million proposal.

-"We know we hear from an activist and a negative side frequently," Nightingale said as two dolphins swam in a nearby pool.
+"We know we hear from an activist and a negative side frequently," Mr. Nightingale said as two dolphins swam in a nearby pool.

 "What we want to know is what about the people in the middle, what do they think?"

-Notebooks: Don't pay for shipping The aquarium, nestled in the picturesque park, has been fundraising but much of the money for the project will likely come from federal, provincial and municipal governments.
-Completion of the facility would be slated for fall 2009 before tourists from around the world visit Vancouver for the 2010 Olympic Games.
+The aquarium, nestled in the picturesque park, has been fundraising but much of the money for the project will likely come from federal, provincial and municipal governments.

+Completion of the facility would be slated for fall of 2009 before tourists from around the world visit Vancouver for the 2010 Olympic Games.

 Along with larger pools that could accommodate up to eight whales and eight dolphins, the plan includes medical and maternity facilities for the animals.

-The consultation process will include public open houses, an on-line feedback form, newspaper ads, a survey and focus groups throughout Vancouver.
+The consultation will include public open houses, an on-line feedback form, newspaper ads, a survey and focus groups throughout Vancouver.

 But Annelise Sorg, spokeswoman for the group No Whales in Captivity, said most people wouldn't support the expansion plans at the cost of millions of taxpayer dollars.

-"The biggest concern here for us is that the public is really not being consulted as they should be, "Sorg said, adding a referendum would be the best way to gauge public opinion.
+"The biggest concern here for us is that the public is really not being consulted as they should be," Ms. Sorg said, adding a referendum would be the best way to gauge opinion.

-"This should be done by the government and the aquarium should really back off from this farce that is their public relations campaign and allow for a public referendum $\$ to be conducted city-wide where everybody has a chance to vote on the issue."
-A 1993 referendum on the zoo in Stanley Park closed the facility, Sorg noted, adding that's what's needed now for the aquarium.
+"This should be done by the government and the aquarium should really back off from this farce that is their public relations campaign and allow for a public referendum to be conducted citywide where everybody has a chance to vote."

+A 1993 referendum on the zoo in Stanley Park closed the facility, she noted, adding that's what's needed now for the aquarium.